Overview of the European energy system

-The impact also depends upon the total amount of electricity demanded and, hence, the level of electricity production required.
-Therefor, another way of reducing energy-related pressures on the environment includes using less electricity on the demand-side, through improved efficiency, conservation or a combination of the two.
+The impact also depends on the total amount of electricity demanded and, hence, the level of electricity production required.
+Therefore, another way of reducing energy-related pressures on the environment includes using less electricity on the demand-side, through improved efficiency, conservation or a combination of the two.

-- Energy Union Package COM(2015) 80 final on 25 February 2015.
+- Energy Union Package COM(2015) 80 final of 25 February 2015.
 The Energy Union Package establishes a Framework Strategy for a Resilient Energy Union with a Forward-Looking Climate Policy.
-It includes a road map, which sets actions for: SoS: Security of Supply/IEM: Internal Energy Market/EE: Energy Efficiency/GHG: Greenhouse gases/R&I: Research and Innovation.
+It includes a roadmap, which sets actions for: Security of Supply (SoS), Internal Energy Market (IEM), Energy Efficiency (EE), Greenhouse gases (GHG), and Research and Innovation (R&I) .

-- Under the Energy Efficiency Directive countries must draw up National Energy Efficiency Action Plans (NEEAPs) to set out estimated energy consumption, planned energy efficiency measures and the improvements individual EU countries expect to achieve.
+- Under the Energy Efficiency Directive, countries must draw up National Energy Efficiency Action Plans (NEEAPs) to set out estimated energy consumption, planned energy efficiency measures and the improvements individual EU countries expect to achieve.
 They must draw up these plans every three years.
-They must also provide annual reports.
-Guidance for National Energy Efficiency Action Plans [SWD(2013) 180 final.
+They must also provide annual reports and Guidance for National Energy Efficiency Action Plans [SWD(2013) 180 final].